Influential advocacy group says

 demand,” RPA head Tom Wright wrote

-.
+in a blog post.
 “Growing service demand can only be

 accommodated by increasing the number of tracks and platforms to accommodate